gabrielcantarin/CANTARIN-POSITIONS/README.md

 - Fluent English communication skills required

 🔄 Process:
-Connect with me on LinkedIn and share your GitHub profile Provide your expected hourly rate
+- Connect with me on [LinkedIn](https://www.linkedin.com/in/gabrielcantarin/) and share your GitHub profile
+- Provide your expected hourly rate
-Let us know your average availability per week
+- Let us know your average availability per week

+Feel free to reach out with any questions or to express your interest!
+Let's connect talented developers with fantastic opportunities.